Battle Born Youth ChalleNGe Academy shows upward trend in enrollment as fifth class commenced Saturday

-The Battle Born Youth ChalleNGe Academy is a voluntary youth education program sponsored by the Nevada National Guard and the state of Nevada for students who are not progressing academically in a timely manner and located in Carlin, Nev., just west of Elko.
+The Battle Born Youth ChalleNGe Academy — the voluntary youth education program sponsored by the Nevada National Guard and the state of Nevada for students who are not progressing academically in a timely manner — continues to show a steady uptick in cadet enrollment as it enters its fifth academic cycle since opening its doors two years ago.

+Located in Carlin, Nev., BBYCA has 60 cadets enrolled for the upcoming five-month, in-residence phase of instruction that began Saturday.
+The graduation date is set for June 14.

+This is the second time the program has exceeded the 60-cadet mark in its history.
+Average enrollment for the first four cycles was 41.75 cadets, according to BBYCA records.
+The average graduation rate is 31.5 cadets per cycle.

 |Date Taken: